 Sartori di Verona Amarone della Valpolicella DOCG classico 2012 ‘Corte Brà’

 Includes 15% Rondinella and 5% Osceleta.
 Richly intense and luscious.
 Very good density.
 I love the quite dusty, burly tannins.
 There is quite a lot of glycerol.
 Sweet, long finish.
-Its modern, but not too modern.
+Not too modern.
+It’s accessible.
+Very sound.
 You could drink now, but plenty of ageing potential and I would wait.
-18.
+17.75.

 *Azienda Agricola Trabucchi, Amarone della Valpolicella DOCG 2011

-Quite a high location… from Illasi area most famous for Dal Forno.
+Around 200m above sea level and from Illasi area most famous for Dal Forno.
 36 months in new French oak.
 Coffee and dark chocolate with a hint of caramel.
 It is smooth, rounded and succulent.
 Lovely texture..velvety on the finish.
 Bitter notes too – good balance for the effect is bitter sweet.
-The is a touch of VA, but in a appetising way.
+The is a touch of VA, but in an appetising way.
 A complex layered wine.
 It’s at the beginning of it ‘interesting’ drinking window.
+It’s showing the complexity of age.
 18.25

 *Zanoni Pietro Amarone della Valpolicella DOCG 2011